PRSA Richmond Announces 2022 Slate of Officers

 Third Vice President of Membership

-An enthusiastic communicator who is passionate about social media strategy, Abby Nurnberger loves helping businesses connect with their customers through social media, creating conversations and building relationships.
-She founded her boutique social media company, AA Communications, eight years ago, and partners with companies in a vast number of industries across the country.
-She has been an active member of the PRSA Richmond Chapter since 2013 and has served on the board in a variety of roles since 2014, including her most recent position as Public Service Chair.
-Abby actively serves a number of organizations in both Richmond and Hampton Roads, including the Young Professionals Committee of the Virginia Home for Boys & Girls.
-She lives in the Fan with her fiancé, Matt, and enjoys reading, traveling, cheering on the Virginia Tech Hokies and spending time with friends and family.
+Abby Kittrell is the owner of AA Communications, a boutique social media company she founded over nine years ago.
+She specializes in integrating social media strategy and storytelling and is passionate about helping businesses in a vast number of industries and nonprofits across the country connect with their customers through social media, creating conversations and building relationships.
+She has been an active member of the PRSA Richmond Chapter since 2013 and has served on the board in a variety of roles since 2014.
+Abby is actively involved in her community and a number of organizations in both Richmond and Hampton Roads, Virginia.
+She lives in the Fan with her husband, Matt, and enjoys reading, traveling, cheering on the Virginia Tech Hokies and spending time with friends and family.

 Sarah Murphy is the communications and marketing manager at VCU Brandcenter.
 She received her undergraduate degree in English from the University of Mary Washington, and a master’s in strategic public relations from VCU.
 Sarah got her career start in the advertising world at a local Richmond, VA agency before making the transition to higher ed communications.
 A PRSA Richmond chapter member since 2011, Sarah has served the chapter board since 2017 in roles that include 2nd Vice President (Awards), Director at Large, Student Relations and Hospitality.